rmoff/rmoff-blog/content/post/ai-images.md

 - Productivity Tools
 ---

 AI, what a load of hyped-up bollocks, right?
-Yet here I am, legit writing as blog about it and not for the clickbait but…gasp…because it's actually useful.
+Yet here I am, legit writing a blog about it and not for the clickbait but…_gasp_…because it's actually useful.

 Used correctly, it's just like any other tool on your desktop.
 It helps you get stuff done quicker, better—or both.